e-clearing-net/OCHP/OCHP.md

     ; three alphanumeric characters, defined and listed by eMI3 group
 <Instance> = 9 (ALPHA / DIGIT)
     ; nine alphanumeric characters
+	; it is strongly recommended to use the type-ID C as first character
 <Check Digit> = *1 (ALPHA / DIGIT)
     ; Optional but highly recommended, see subclause H.1.3 for its computation ALPHA = %x41-5A / %x61-7A